 Anchor Score: 9/10

 Best all-around NC LMG in the game.
 Triple-taps out to 15m with softpoint.
 Competitive 600/167 model with great hipfire and a decently quick reload.
 Easy to control recoil.

 EM1 Score: 2/10

 Useless weapon.
-Highest fire rate of any NC LMG but too low damage to matter.
+Too low damage to matter.
 No real perks to make up for it.